-The Academy has outsourced its trade union facility to a third party.
-The total cost of the service for the year was £3,230 (2021: £4,278).
+The Academy has not outsourced its trade union facility to a third party for 2022/23.
+The total cost of the service for the year was therefore £nil (2022: £3,230).

 Auditor

 Each of the persons who are Trustees at the time this Report was approved has confirmed that: